joelbeckham/joelbeckham.com/content/post/2011-10-17-ssrs-reportexecutionservice-and-401-authorization-errors.md

 I was calling the SSRS Web service from the same machine and suddenly started getting 401 Authorization Errors.
 I finally found the cause.

-Previously, I had been accessing the webservice with “localhost” in the URL, but at some point it got changed to the machine name.
+Previously, I had been accessing the webservice with &quot;localhost&quot; in the URL, but at some point it got changed to the machine name.
 That’s when it stopped working.
-Apparently, a windows security feature called the “Lookback Check” causes this.
+Apparently, a windows security feature called the &quot;Lookback Check&quot; causes this.